tonethar/IGME-340-2019-Spring/assignments/project-2.md

 # Project 2 - iOS App of Awesomeness

 ## I. Overview
-Create a useful or entertaining iOS app or game in teams of 1 to 2 students.
+- Create a useful or entertaining iOS app or game in teams of 1 to 2 students.
 The app theme and capabilities should be "App Store ready" (or nearly so).
 The target hardware can be iPhone or iPad (or Universal).
+- See the mycourses discussion thread and dropboxes for deliverable due dates

+### I-A. Project Ideas

 Previous submissions have included:

 - **Games!**
   - It could be a "companion app" to a board or card game - ex.
 Diablo 3 Skill Calculator